wanglin86769/weiss/README.md

 This launches three services:

-- weiss-demoioc – EPICS demonstration IOC for testing (see [examples/exampleIOC](examples/exampleIOC)).
+- `weiss-demoioc`: EPICS demonstration IOC for testing (see [examples/exampleIOC](examples/exampleIOC)).
-- weiss-epicsws – EPICS WebSocket / PV communication layer
+- `weiss-epicsws`: EPICS WebSocket / PV communication layer
-- weiss-dev – WEISS front-end application (localhost:5173)
-- weiss-dev: The WEISS front-end application.
-It should be accessible in `localhost:5173`.
+- `weiss-dev`: The WEISS front-end application.
+It should be accessible in `http://localhost:5173`.

 **Extra:** Use [example-opi.json](./examples/example-opi.json) to test the demo IOC: